 If you would like to try out some more Moscow Mule variations, I have two more excellent cocktails for you.

-The orange Italian mule adds Fernet Braca for a herby twist.
+The orange Italian mule adds Fernet Braca for an herby twist.
 For St. Patricks day, try the Blarney Stone cocktail.
 Instead of bourbon, use Irish Whiskey.
 If you’re looking for something a little sweeter, this orange Moscow mule will hit the spot.
+Or my blackberry Moscow mule which uses jam!

 Add ice to a copper mug or a rocks glass.
 Pour the bourbon over the ice, add the lime juice, and fill up the glass with ginger beer.
 Garnish with additional lime slices.